 Arizona Is Doing Something About Wrong-Way Driving!

 Wrong-way driving is putting Arizonans in danger and we are, unfortunately, seeing these accidents more often.
-Governor Doug Ducey called on the Arizona State Transportation Board to do something about these wrong-way drivers.
-Now, the Wrong Way Driving Detection Pilot Project may have an answer.
+A few years ago, Governor Doug Ducey called on the Arizona State Transportation Board to do something about these wrong-way drivers.
+The Wrong Way Driving Detection Pilot Project may have an answer.

 Wrong-Way Driving: a Real Problem